vista-art/fragmentcolor/docs/api/scene/model/model.md

 content; the Material handles shading, the Mesh handles geometry, the Model handles "where in the world".

-Each `Model::new` takes ownership of the Material it's given and stores it as-is.
-The Material's `shader` carries the Model's `mesh.model` uniform — modifying the Model's transform writes to that uniform on its own shader.
-If you want N Models with the same look and different transforms, clone the template Material into each: `Material::clone` is a deep clone that spawns an independent shader copy, so per-Model transforms don't collide.
+Each `Model::new` takes ownership of the Material it's given.
+Cloning the Material before passing it in is cheap — `Material::clone` is an Arc-clone (handle share), not a deep duplicate.
+The per-Model transform is *not* a Material uniform: it's written as four `vec4<f32>` columns into the Mesh's per-instance attribute stream at locations 3..6.
+Many Models can share one Material's Shader without colliding because each Model writes its transform to **its own** Mesh's instance buffer.

-For RemixBrush-style fan-out (one Material template, many positioned instances), the pattern is:
+For RemixBrush-style fan-out (one Material, many positioned instances on unique geometries), the pattern is:

 ```text
 template = Material::pbr().base_color(...)